Paul Garston and Ann Johnson

 The draughtsman Johnson starts to suspect his wife's behaviour and eventually her infidelity becomes impossible to disguise.
 He is determined for revenge.
 What is he prepared to do?
 Can Frank protect Garston - and from whom?

 Robert Tunstall has a demanding role as Ray Johnson, the draughtsman who finds Garston is having an affair with his wife.
-It's a prominent part requiring some emotional outbursts alongside a generally diffident and unassertive personality and it's not that well done, although still mostly sound.
-However it's testimony to the class of Public Eye that even a slightly shaky acting display stands out - the quality of acting was usually exceptionally good.
+It's a prominent part requiring some emotional outbursts alongside a generally diffident and unassertive personality and is soundly delivered.
+Johnson seems easy prey for the likes of his wife and Garston but even the meekest individuals can sometimes turn with unpredictable results.

 The final part of the story is very impressive, with Frank engineering a notable turn of events alongside some other striking developments.
-As an aside, the 60's fashions seen here are very good and the younger women look great with a classic look.
-It's just a shame we have so few examples of these early shows but in time the handful of surviving ones will hopefully see the light of day.
+As an aside, the 60's fashions seen here are very good and have a classic , timeless look.
+It's just a shame we have so few examples of these ABC episodes although there's always the possibility more may ultimately be found.

 Writer: Roger Marshall Director: Kim Mills